 Who is eligible?

-- Household income is at or below 100% of their county’s Area Median Income;
+- Household income is at or below the county income limit (150% of their county’s Area Median Income, based on federal limits set for this program);

 - Own a single-family home, condo or permanently affixed manufactured home in California; and